-Earlier this month, first-year Master of City and Regional Planning student Emily Paul interviewed Kate Wagner, the creator of the viral blog McMansion Hell and whose work was recently included in the Web Cultures Web Archive through the Library of Congress.
+Earlier this month, first-year Master of City and Regional Planning student Emily Gvino interviewed Kate Wagner, the creator of the viral blog McMansion Hell and whose work was recently included in the Web Cultures Web Archive through the Library of Congress.
 Kate’s writing focuses on architecture and design, and Emily was interested in hearing her thoughts on the state of housing today, new design trends, and the connections in her work to urban planning.

 What are your thoughts about the role of the public sector in informing or shaping design?

 Involvement from the public sector for design standards is a good thing.
 We are seeing some interesting conflicts right now between aesthetic standards and friction with places who have housing shortages, a clash between homogenizing and ideological forces.
 From the public sector, input on urban design is important.

 For example, in the City of Baltimore, there’s a growing interest and the Council is getting more involved with street design.
 Planning decisions were sequestered behind closed doors for some time, but now officials have been given a political platform for safer streets.
 The city had an abnormally high number of pedestrian deaths per year, which meant they were given the momentum needed to be put in the public awareness.
 This led to the campaign, and approval by the city council of the complete streets program, which may be adopted in the future.

 What do you think about the effects of the anti-mansionization codes that cities such as Los Angeles are adopting?